Assassination of Carter Harrison III: Sanity proceeding

 Unlike the first trial, where Trude had overwhelmed the defense, Darrow was not intimidated and fought and objected at every point, often to the judge's irritation.
 He was so vigorous in this regard that he might be trying to lay the groundwork for a possible appeal.
 Also adding to the rising emotion of the trial were frequent, apparently irrational, punctuations by Prendergast himself, which the newspapers dismissed once again as merely role-playing.

-On July 3, the jury delivered a verdict that found Prendergast that Prendergast was sane.
+On July 3, the jury delivered a verdict that found Prendergast sane.
 Prendergast was then scheduled for execution ten days later (on July 13).
 Darrow made a motion for a new proceeding, which Judge Payne denied.
 Prendergast's appeal was a rare loss in Darrow's legal career.

 Further efforts to prevent Prendergast's execution

 State Justice Joseph M. Bailey (pictured, circa 1895) declined to grant a writ of error or writ of supersedeas.

 Immediately after the conclusion of the sanity proceeding, Prendergast's lawyers sent an application to Justice Joseph M. Bailey of the Illinois Supreme Court for a writ of error and writ of supersedeas.
 Bailey denied this.